Theoretical investigation of interface atomic structure of graphene on NiFe alloy substrate: Results and discussion

 where $E_{\rm NiFe}^{(7)}$ is the total energy of seven layers of Ni$_\beta$Fe$_{1-\beta}$, $N(=8)$ is the number of metal atoms in the surface layers, and $\mu_{\rm Ni}$ ($\mu_{\rm Fe}$) is the chemical potential of the Ni (Fe) atom, which is taken from an fcc (bcc) bulk.
-Equation~(\ref{eqn:formationenergy}) indicates that the surface with small formation energy is preferable.
-In the case of the surface layer of $\alpha=0.50$, the atomic configuration is not unique; The atoms indicated by 1 and 3 (2 and 4) in Fig.~\ref{fig:Adsorption sites}(a) are Ni (Fe).
+Equation~(\ref{eqn:formationenergy}) indicates that the surface with large formation energy is preferable.
+The atoms indicated by 1 and 2 (1) in Fig.~\ref{fig:Adsorption sites}(a) are Fe in the case of $\alpha$=0.50 ($\alpha$=0.75).
 Figure~\ref{fig:Total energy of NiFe} shows the formation energy of the bare NiFe alloy substrate.
-The formation energies of the surface layer of $\alpha=0.75$ are the lowest and the substrates with the Ni-rich surface layer ($\alpha > 0.50$) are more preferable than those with the Fe-rich surface layer for all the binary compounds of the bulk layer.
+The formation energies of the surface layer of $\alpha=0.75$ are the largest and the substrates with the Ni-rich surface layer ($\alpha > 0.50$) are more preferable than those with the Fe-rich surface layer for all the binary compounds of the bulk layer.
 This can be explained by the formation energy of the bulk.

 where $E_{\rm NiFe}^{\rm bulk}$ is the total energy of a unit cell of Ni$_\beta$Fe$_{1-\beta}$ bulk and $N_{\rm Ni}$ ($N_{\rm Fe}$) is the number of Ni (Fe) atoms in the unit cell.
-It is found that the formation energy of the $L1_2$-Ni$_3$Fe bulk is the smallest among fcc-Ni (0.000 eV/atom), $L1_2$-Ni$_3$Fe ($-$0.096 eV/atom), $L1_0$-NiFe ($-$0.084 eV/atom), and bcc-Fe (0.000 eV/atom) bulks, which is consistent with the composition ratio of the surface layers.
+It is found that the formation energy of the $L1_2$-Ni$_3$Fe bulk is the largest among fcc-Ni (0.000 eV/atom), $L1_2$-Ni$_3$Fe (0.096 eV/atom), $L1_0$-NiFe (0.084 eV/atom), and bcc-Fe (0.000 eV/atom) bulks, which is consistent with the composition ratio of the surface layers.